sandstorm/neos-kickstart/PROJECT.md

 - run `git lfs install` and `git lfs pull` to get large files like the content dump (you need to install git-lfs on your machine)
-- run `make setup` only the first time to setup docker images and tmp folders
+- run `dev setup` only the first time to setup docker images and tmp folders
 - run `cd ./e2e-testrunner && nvm use && npm install` as we do not want to use a docker container to be able to debug Playwright test more easily.
-TODO: maybe run in `make tests` but nvm is currently giving us a headache here.
+TODO: maybe run in `dev tests` but nvm is currently giving us a headache here.
 - for font awesome pro support in local dev
     - open: `app/DistributionPackages/MyVendor.AwesomeNeosProject/Resources/Private/.npmrc.sample`
     - and do what the file tells you ;)

 ## Local Development

-- run `make start` to start all needed container of the project (see `docker-compose.yml` for details)
+- run `dev start` to start all needed container of the project (see `docker-compose.yml` for details)
-- run `make site-create` once to create your new site package or import one
+- run `dev site-create` once to create your new site package or import one
-- run `make logs` and `make log-flow-exceptions` to see what's going on in the containers
+- run `dev logs` and `dev log-flow-exceptions` to see what's going on in the containers
-- run `make logs-assets` to see the logs of scss being compiled to css and ts being compiled to js
+- run `dev logs-assets` to see the logs of scss being compiled to css and ts being compiled to js
     - alternatively you can install node dependencies and run the watcher locally
     - `cd app/DistributionPackages/MyVendor.AwesomeNeosProject/Resources/Private/`
     - `nvm install && nvm use && yarn && yarn run watch`
     - see `package.json` for more scripts
-- run `make help` to see all available commands
+- run `dev help` to see all available commands
 - you can login to the [neos backend](http://localhost:8081/neos) with the credentials `admin` and `password`

 ## Packages we recommend for certain use-cases